top of page

 Mainstream SENDCO

-Miss Claydon is our SENDCO for the mainstream school.
+Miss Claydon is our SENDCO for the mainstream pupils and school.
 She is a fully trained and qualified SENCO and is a passionate and dedicated practitioner who brings a wealth of experience and enthusiasm to this challenging and rewarding role.

-Enhanced Learning Provision (ELP) SENDCO
+Enhanced Provision SENDCO (The LAMP)

 SLP Lead Practitioner for SEND